 Since this collection spans over 100 years, you might change the Item Sorting and Filtering options.
 There are three options.
 Ascending, Descending, and Custom List.

 A custom list is where you define the order.
-In our tutorial, it doesn’t make sense unless you wanted a custom order for League based on time period.
+It doesn’t make sense in our tutorial unless you wanted a custom order for League based on the time period.
 Given that the list is 7 entries, it’s probably overkill.